mouhamaadibrahim/Data-Teaching-Mentorship-Projects/README.md

 ## Technical Skills Applied
 In my teaching and mentorship, I leverage a diverse set of tools and methodologies to drive student success:
-- **Data Analysis & Visualization:** Excel, with an overview of Power BI.
+- **Data Analysis & Visualization:** Excel, SQL, with an overview of Power BI.
 - **Statistical Analysis & Modeling:** Excel
 - **Database Management & SQL:** SQL for querying and analyzing datasets to extract insights.
 - **Educational Content Development:** LaTeX, Microsoft PowerPoint